Identity Theft Passport Program

 - Complete the Application for Identity Theft Passport at the time the report is made; and

 - Provide documentation to support the claim of identity theft including but not limited to:

 - Receipts or bills from creditors showing unauthorized use of credit cards;

 - Utility accounts created using the applicant’s name without permission;

 - Evidence that the identity has been used without consent to commit a crime

 - Copy of a current driver license or state-issued non-operator identification card;

 - Copy of a current US Passport; or

 - A current photograph of the victim that is certified as valid by signature of the law enforcement investigator who received the report of identity theft.

-The law enforcement agency will forward your application to the Crime Victim Assistance Division's (CVAD) Identity Theft Passport Program (IDPP), along with the Law Enforcement Verification form and the agency's incident report.
-The CVAD/IDPP staff will determine whether the claim is adequately substantiated before issuing an Identity Theft Passport.
+The law enforcement agency will forward your application to the Victim Assistance Section's Identity Theft Passport Program (IDPP), along with the Law Enforcement Verification form and the agency's incident report.
+The Victim Assistance Section staff will determine whether the claim is adequately substantiated before issuing an Identity Theft Passport.